tesch-ch/lfi_24/README.md

 ### Possible Data Leakage
 The following only concerns models trained on the imbalanced dataset (not the top models):
 All model's testset evaluation was done on the balanced dataset's test subset.
 In the preprocessing step, the imbalanced and balanced datasets were independently shuffled before splitting into train, val, and test.
-This was a conceptual mistake, the under sampling step should have been done based on the already split imbalanced dataset.
+This was a conceptual mistake.
+The under-sampling step should have been done based on the already split imbalanced dataset.
 This means there probably is data leaking when evaluating with the balanced test set on a model that was trained on the imbalanced set.
 This data leakage in final testing only concerns models trained on the imbalanced dataset (no _us suffix).
 So, this is not really too much of a concern, considering that the models trained on the imbalanced dataset are performing significantly worse than the ones trained on the balanced dataset anyway.